W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsubsection{Representation theory of $W$-algebras and (Fuchsian) differential equations}

-We propose to address this issue by describing a method that combines tools inspired by the methods developed in the study of CFTs.
-And for this purpose we first show that the free-field correlation functions defined above inherit symmetries from the underlying structure of $W$-algebras, which in turn put strong constraints on these quantities.
-Such constraints are expressed by means of local and global \textit{Ward identities}, which encode respectively the local and global symmetries of the model.
+We propose to address this issue by describing a method inspired by the study of Toda CFTs.
+The first step in this perspective is the proof that the correlation functions inherit symmetries from the underlying structure of $W$-algebras, which in turn put strong constraints on these quantities.
+Such constraints are expressed by means of local and global \textit{Ward identities}, encoding respectively the local and global symmetries of the model.
 In the context of Selberg integrals these Ward identities can be understood as integrability properties for (deformations) of these quantities.
 We prove in Section~\ref{sec:last} that such Ward identities are indeed valid and that they take the following form: \begin{theorem} Assume the neutrality condition~\eqref{eq:neutrality_gen1} to hold, and that the corresponding integral~\eqref{eq:dot_fat1} is absolutely convergent.
-Then for $z_1,\cdots,z_n$ distinct in $\C$ and any exponent $d=s-1$ of $\g$:
+Then for $z_1,\cdots,z_n\in\C$ distinct and $s$ any spin of $\g$:

 We also have global Ward identities for all $0\leq n\leq 2s-2$: